matthewbeta/matthew-jackson.com/_posts/2013-09-08-setting-up-grunt-from-scratch.md

 layout: post__content
 title:  "Setting up Grunt from scratch"
 categories: Development
-excerpt: In this post I'll walk through getting set up with Grunt.
-We're gonna get in the terminal/command prompt in a minute.
+excerpt: Where I walk through getting set up with Grunt.
+We're gonna get in the command line in a minute.
 I promise it isn't gonna get weird.
-snippet: Getting started with Grunt.
-We're gonna get in the terminal/command prompt in a minute.
+snippet: Grunt from scratch.
+We're gonna get in the command line in a minute.
 I promise it isn't gonna get weird.
 tags: front-end, development, design, tools, grunt, node
 published: true
 ---